 1. Gather Supplies

 If you plan on replacing the oil pan yourself, it’s best to gather all of your supplies before you get started.
 Otherwise, you could find yourself in the middle of the project running to the store.
 With a few simple tools, it’s normally easy to get the old oil pan off.
 However, that’s not always the case, especially if you drive a car that requires pulling the engine for replacement.
-For this reason, we advise you to read the service manual first.
+For this reason, I advise you to read the service manual first.